Lavanyarai/Bharat-Intern/Task-1/README.md

 - **Predictions**: The project guides you through the process of training an LSTM model and making stock price predictions.
 - **Educational**: Ideal for those looking to learn about time series forecasting, deep learning, and financial data analysis.

-## How to Use
-1. **Data Preparation**: Gather historical stock price data for the company you want to analyze.
-2. **Jupyter Notebook**: Open the provided Jupyter Notebook to explore the code and analysis.
-3. **Training and Predictions**: Follow the notebook's instructions to train the LSTM model and make stock price predictions.